Peenaka-W/dynamic-label-change-pilot-x/README.md

-# Backend and Frontend Project
+# Dynamic Label Change Pilot Project

 ## Overview
 This repository contains a backend application built with Spring Boot and a frontend application developed using React and TypeScript.
 The project is designed to manage label personalization for different modules, screens, and tenants.